Lezalith/RenPy-Discord-Presence/README.md

 `small_image` takes a **string** that needs to correspond with an image uploaded onto the Discord Application.
 As is the case with `large_image`, it also displays nothing if it doesn't find an image with that name.
 It is the smaller image, shown at the bottom right of the `large_image`.

-If no `large_image` is set or the image was not found, `small_image` is used in its place and no smaller image at the bottom right is shown.
+If no `large_image` is set or found, `small_image` is used in its place and no smaller image at the bottom right is shown.
 ```py
 discord.update(large_image = "lezalith", small_image = "lezalith")
 ```